 While it’s impossible to cure schizophrenia, many treatment paths hope to relieve symptoms as much as possible.
 With that, many wonder how to treat schizophrenia with herbs.

-As of now, research indicates that herbal remedies may help in treating schizophrenia.
+Research indicates that herbal remedies may help.
 However, they’re less effective than traditional treatment methods.
-With that in mind, many opt to use herbs and other all-natural supplements as a therapeutic addition to their treatment.
+With that in mind, some use herbs and other all-natural supplements as a therapeutic addition to their treatment.

 Once schizophrenia is diagnosed, a medical professional will begin to seek out treatment methods.
-Unlike other mental health conditions, schizophrenia requires lifelong treatments with medication and psychosocial therapy. ¹
+Unlike other mental health conditions, schizophrenia requires lifelong treatment with medication and psychosocial therapy. ¹

-Your doctor will decide on which medication is best for you based on your symptoms and day-to-day functioning.
+Your healthcare provider will decide which medication is best for you based on your symptoms and daily life.
 While it may take some initial experimentation, most people benefit from:

 Antipsychotic Medication